-From the sale or exchange of the partnership's business assets.
-Figure this amount for each section 1250 property in Part III of Form 4797 (except property for which gain is reported using the installment method on Form 6252) for which you had an entry in Part I of Form 4797 by subtracting line 26g of Form 4797 from the smaller of line 22 or line 24.
+From the sale or exchange of the

+partnership's business assets.
+Figure this amount in Part III of Form 4797 for each section 1250 property (except property for which gain is reported using the installment method on Form 6252) for which you had an entry in Part I of Form 4797.
+Subtract line 26g of Form 4797 from the smaller of line 22 or line 24.
 Figure the total of these amounts for all section 1250 properties.
 Generally, the result is the partnership's unrecaptured section 1250 gain.
-However, if the partnership is reporting gain on the installment method for a section 1250 property held more than 1 year, see the next paragraph to figure the unrecaptured section 1250 gain on that property for this tax year.
+However, if the partnership is reporting gain on the installment method for a section 1250 property held more than 1 year, see the next paragraph.